MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-03.md

     _We'll call this "after submit validation", as described in [this article](https://cxl.com/blog/form-validation/)._

 - [ ] If the form is determined to be valid, a message is logged to the console indicating this.
-(This is just a temporary thing - you shouldn't be doing by milestone 5!)
+(This is just a temporary thing - you shouldn't be doing this by milestone 5!)

 #### Level 4

 - [ ] All validations described in the bullet list in the Registration Page section of the pdf (page 9) are working.

-- [ ] Feedback is provided as the user entering data in the form.
+- [ ] Feedback is provided as the user enters data in the form.

     _We'll call this "inline validation", as described in the article referred to in Level 2._

 - [ ] If the form is determined to be valid, a message is logged to the console indicating this.
-(This is just a temporary thing - you shouldn't be doing by milestone 5!)
+(This is just a temporary thing - you shouldn't be doing this by milestone 5!)

 #### Level 5

-- [ ] Validation behaves as described in Level 4, but presentation of feedback shows a great deal of thought and care have been invested.
+- [ ] Validation behaves as described in Level 4, but the presentation of feedback shows a great deal of thought and care have been invested.

     _For ideas, check out both the previously-mentioned article and [this one](https://medium.com/@andrew.burton/form-validation-best-practices-8e3bec7d0549) as well._